Mathuv/guides-django/series_3/part_01.rst

 * Link StyleSheets and JavaScript
 * Add Some JS

 A small note.
 For this series we are not running node in our VM.
-I use it for development and not production.
-Thus, I run all my node commands on my local machine.
+I like to run some development tasks on my local, specifically because they are local tasks, not production.

 Getting the Project Layout
 --------------------------